afonsoc12/firefly-cli/README.md

 A python-based command line interface for practically entering expenses in [Firefly III](https://www.firefly-iii.org).

+*This project was inspired on [firefly-bot](https://github.com/vjFaLk/firefly-bot), a Telegram bot to create transactions in Firefly III.
+Some of the API code and examples were forked from this project.*

 # Instalation
-This program is available on PyPI.
+This CLI tool is available on PyPI.
 So the easiest way to install is:
 ```shell
 # Install firefly-cli from PyPI
 pip install firefly-cli